 Current real estate landscape and issues

-Once LPPEH has determined that your skills, experience and personality meet the requirements, you’ve made it as a certified REA.
+Once LPPEH has determined that your skills, experience and personality meet the requirements, you’ve made it as a certified real estate agent.
 Congratulations!

 Don’t be disheartened if you didn’t pass the test on your first attempt.
 Persevere.
 It is said, ‘If at first you don’t succeed, try and try again.’
 You can retake certain papers or sections again.